-No walk in the park: Factors that predict walking difficulty in elderlyJanuary 16th, 2012 in Health /
+No walk in the park: Factors that predict walking difficulty in elderlyJanuary 16, 2012 in Medicine & Health / Health

 Yale School of Medicine researchers have found that the likelihood of becoming disabled with age increases with the following factors: having a chronic condition or cognitive impairment; low physical activity; slower gross motor coordination; having poor lower-extremity function; and being hospitalized.
 Women are also more likely than men to become disabled in their later years.

 Based on 12 years of data, the findings are published in the Jan.17 issue of Annals of Internal Medicine by a research team led by Thomas Gill, M.D., the Humana Foundation Professor of Geriatric Medicine and professor of medicine, epidemiology, and public health at Yale School of Medicine.

 With age, many people can no longer walk short distances or drive a car, and those with long-term loss of mobility have difficulty regaining independence.

 "Losing the ability to walk independently not only leads to a poorer overall quality of life, but prolonged disability leads to higher rates of illness, death, depression and social isolation," said Gill, who followed a group of 641 people aged 70 or older who could walk a quarter mile unassisted or who were active drivers at the start of the study.
 All participants could perform essential activities of daily living, such as bathing and dressing.

 Gill and his team assessed the participants for changes in potential disability risk factors every 18 months between 1998 and 2008.
 They also assessed the participants' mobility each month.
 Those who said they needed help from another person to walk a quarter mile were considered to be walking disabled.
 Those who said that they had not driven a car during the past month were considered driving disabled.